Generalization Bounds in the Predict-then-Optimize Framework: Generalization Bounds Based on Multiclass Classification

-In this section, we consider the case where $S$ is a polyhedron and derive generalization bounds based on bounding the Rademacher complexity of the SPO loss and applying Theorem \ref{SPO_rademacher}.
-Since $S$ is polyhedral, the optimal solution of \eqref{poi} can be found by considering only the finite set of extreme points of $S$, which we denote by the set $\mathfrak{S}$.
+In this section, we primarily consider the case where $S$ is a polyhedron and derive generalization bounds based on bounding the Rademacher complexity of $\calH$ with respect to the SPO loss and applying Theorem \ref{SPO_rademacher}.
+The idea is similar to the bounds show for multiclass classification based on Natarajan dimension \cite[Ch.
+29]{shalev2014understanding}, where we now treat each extreme point as a class label.
+Since $S$ is polyhedral, the optimal solution of $P(\cdot)$ can always be found by considering only the finite set of extreme points of $S$, which we denote by the set $\mathfrak{S}$.
 Since the number of extreme points may be exponential in $d$, our goal is to provide bounds that are logarithmic in $|\mathfrak{S}|$.
+Note that, in the case of ties, we do not require that $w^\ast(\hat{c})$ necessarily returns an extreme point of $S$.
 At the end of the section, we extend our analysis to any compact and convex feasible region $S$ by extending the polyhedral analysis with a covering number argument.

+In order to derive a bound on the Rademacher complexity, we critically rely on the notion of Natarajan dimension \citep{natarajan1989learning}, which is an extension of the VC-dimension to the multiclass classification setting and is defined in our setting as follows.